ChadMcCallum/WordPlay/README.md

 - streak/bonus points
 	- points for using letters that have been there for awhile
 - show game slice counter
-- make it look pretty
+- make main screen look pretty
 - leaderboard
 - multiple displays per game (right now each display starts a new gamestate)
 - cool stats